invisiwill/code_test/README.md

 Be sure to include adequate tests for all the functionality you add.

 Sample doctor and patient records have been provided to ease development.
-Run `rake db:setup` to initialize them.
+Run `rake db:setup` to get the app running with sample data.